timothyholmes/mottled-moth-rocks/_posts/2024-01-24-annual-goals.markdown

 I spin my tires without a good plan.
 The past two years have been great for nurturing creativity in my personal life.
 I'm shooting for more of that this year, with wider focus than just working on music.

-1. 75 medium challenge with Dzhu January - March
+1. 75 medium challenge January - March
 2. ✅ Upload Mottled Moth split with Matt
 3. ✅ Make a personal website, with a blog
 4. Winter / Spring by Mottled Moth